RylanSchaeffer/memory-modification/README.md

 memory-modification
 ====

-### This code is associated with the paper "The computational nature of memory modification". eLife, 2017. http://dx.doi.org/10.7554/eLife.23763
+### This code is associated with the paper from Gershamn et al., "The computational nature of memory modification". eLife, 2017. http://dx.doi.org/10.7554/eLife.23763

 Memory modification model code.